gardener/gardener/docs/concepts/gardenlet.md

 ℹ️ You can trigger an immediate renewal by annotating the `Secret` in the seed cluster stated in the `.gardenClientConnection.kubeconfigSecret` field with `gardener.cloud/operation=renew` and restarting the gardenlet.
-After it booted up again, gardenlet will issue a new certificate independent of the remaining validity  of the existing one.
+After it has booted up again, gardenlet will issue a new certificate independent of the remaining validity of the existing one.

-### Rotate Certificate Using Custom `kubeconfig`
+### Rotate Certificates Using Custom `kubeconfig`

 When trying to rotate a custom certificate that wasn’t created by gardenlet as part of the TLS Bootstrap, the x509 certificate's `Subject` field